dastron/storage-cluster/README.md

 -  **Implied Reserved Storage**: Calculated as `Total Raw Storage - Implied Available Storage`.
 The sum of this across all zones constitutes the cluster-level recovery buffer, which must be at least equal to the size of the **single largest node** (64 TB).
 -  **Inter-Zone Links**: The connections depicted in the system map represent logical data pathways or primary replication relationships.
 The actual network topology might be more intricate.
 -  **Member Contribution**: Member contributions must collectively ensure the cluster\'s `Total Raw Storage` is sufficient to meet the `S_required = (A * 2) + T_largest_node` formula for the desired active data footprint (`A`).
--  **Data Distribution**: The `client-sync` script facilitates managing data movement and backup operations between nodes and zones, contributing to the overall resilience strategy of Project Colossus.
+-  **Data Distribution**: The `client-sync` script facilitates managing data movement and backup operations between nodes and zones, contributing to the overall resilience strategy of Project Zircon.